LumoSQL/archive1-LumoSQL-on-github/doc/www/lumo-benchmarking.md

 - Android
 - other processor architectures

-# List of Relevant Benchmarking and Test Prior Art
+# List of Relevant Benchmarking and Test Knowledge

-There is a section in the [LumoSQL list of prior art](./lumo-prior-art.md#list-of-relevant-benchmarking-and-test-prior-art) on benchmarking.
-That is the canonical list of up-to-date prior art.
+There is a section in the [Full Knowledgebase Relevant to LumoSQL](./lumo-relevant-knowledgebase.md) on benchmarking.
+Everything in this section appears at least as a line item in the Full Knowledgebase.

-The 2017 paper from this list [Dangers and complexity of sqlite3 benchmarking](https://www.cs.utexas.edu/~vijay/papers/apsys17-sqlite.pdf) talks at length about why this is so difficult.
+The 2017 paper [Dangers and complexity of sqlite3 benchmarking](https://www.cs.utexas.edu/~vijay/papers/apsys17-sqlite.pdf) talks at length about why benchmarking in general is so difficult, and using SQLite as a worked example.
 The abstract says:

-> Benchmarking systems in a repeatable fashion is com-plex and  error-prone.
+> Benchmarking systems in a repeatable fashion is complex and  error-prone.
-> The systems  community has re-peatedly  discussed  the  complexities  of
+> The systems  community has repeatedly  discussed  the  complexities  of
-> benchmarkingand how to properly report benchmarking results.
-Us-ing the
+> benchmarking and how to properly report benchmarking results.
+Using the
-> example of SQLite, we examine the current stateof  benchmarking  in  industry
+> example of SQLite, we examine the current state of  benchmarking  in  industry
 > and  academia.
-We  showthat changing justoneparameter in SQLite can
+We  show that changing just one parameter in SQLite can
-> changethe  performance  by  11.8X,  and  that  changing  multipleparameters
+> change the  performance  by  11.8X,  and  that  changing  multiple parameters
-> can  lead  up  to  a  28X  difference  in  perfor-mance.
+> can  lead  up  to  a  28X  difference  in  performance.
 We find that these
-> configuration parameters areoften not set or reported in academic research,
+> configuration parameters are often not set or reported in academic research,
-> leading toincomplete and misleading evaluations
+> leading to incomplete and misleading evaluations

 [Sysbench](https://github.com/akopytov/sysbench) is a multithreaded generic benchmarking tool, with one well-supported use case being networked SQL